jjl4287/Dice-E-Store/docs/Designdoc.md

 ### Model Tier

+* A product represents a single class of item on sale
+* it includes a name quantity and price as well as an unique ID
+* An order consists of a list of products and a fulfillment status, the owner it belongs to and an unique ID
+* Orders are only equal if their IDs are the same as any two Orders might contain identical products but still be unique
+* The User represetns a single user split between the admin category and the customer category
+* The User contians an ID a Username and a Password. these all distinguish two users from each other

 > _Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View
 > Tier above._